rur/treetop-client/README.markdown

 ## The "treetop" Element Attribute

-The treetop attribute allows the behavior of anchors and forms to be hijacked
+The `treetop` attribute is a component enabled by default which overrides the default behavior of any anchor or form element it is attached to.
+Activating the action on those elements will trigger a Treetop XHR request instead of a conventional browser navigation event.

+The component can be disabled in the config using the `treetopAttr` flag, the API client will work fine without it.

 #### Example
 ```